 Please contact the office.
 We’re happy to help you with the application process or with general information about the commission.

 After receiving a Saco River Corridor Commission (SRCC) permit, you need to visit your local code enforcement officer for any permits required by the municipality.
 Those of you who live in the Lake Arrowhead Community will also need to visit the community office to receive information about any permits needed from them.
-It is important to remember that you should obtain an SRCC permit first.
+In most cases, you should obtain an SRCC permit first, as our standards tend to be more strict than other permitting agencies.
 There are instances where municipalities or Lake Arrowhead do not require permits for certain development activities, but this agency does.
+In some instances, a permit may also be required from the Maine Department of Environmental Protection.
 As a property owner within the Saco River corridor, you are responsible for obtaining all necessary permits.

 A permit has been issued to you with specific dimensions and setback distances.
-If your project plans change and — as a result — these specifics change, you must contact the commission office prior to implementing any changes.
+If your project plans change and — as a result — these specifics change, you must contact the Commission office prior to implementing any changes.
 Many times changes are simply a note to the file and may also require you to submit an updated site plan.
-There are situations, however, when a change in the project requires additional commission review.
-These types of changes also generally require the applicant to re-notify abutters of the change.
+There are situations, however, when a change in the project requires additional Commission review.
+These changes also generally require the applicant to re-notify abutters of the change.
 Commission staff will let you know which next step is appropriate.

 First, read the standard conditions of approval.
 In summary, selective cutting of trees, as defined in the standard conditions, is allowed.
 There is a 75-foot no-cut zone leading inland from the shoreline, and you may never cut trees for the purpose of obtaining a view.